 Age, growth, and size of Lake Superior Pygmy Whitefish (Prosopium coulterii) in 2013

-Taylor R. Stewarta, Derek H. Ogle*,a, Owen T. Gormanb, Mark R. Vinsonb
+TAYLOR R. STEWART and DEREK H. OGLE

+Department of Natural Resources, Northland College, Ashland, WI 54806

+and

+OWEN T. GORMAN and MARK R. VINSON

-aNorthland College, Ashland, WI 54806, USA; bU.
-S. Geological Survey, Great Lakes Science Center, Lake Superior Biological Station, Ashland, WI 54806, USA
+U. S. Geological Survey, Great Lakes Science Center, Lake Superior Biological Station, Ashland, Wisconsin 54806

-*Corresponding author.
-Email: dogle@northland.edu

-Abstract

-Pygmy Whitefish (Prosopium coulterii) are a small, glacial relict species with a disjunct distribution in North America and Siberia.
+Abstract. - Pygmy Whitefish (Prosopium coulterii) are a small, glacial relict species with a disjunct distribution in North America and Siberia.
 In 2013, we collected Pygmy Whitefish at 28 stations from throughout Lake Superior.
 The total length of all fish and the weight, sex, and maturity were recorded, and scales and otoliths were collected, from a subsample of fish.
 We compared the precision of assessed ages between readers and between scales and otoliths, described growth for male and female Pygmy Whitefish, and reported the first weight-length relationship for Pygmy Whitefish.
 Age assessments from scales and otoliths differed significantly (P < 0.001), with otolith ages significantly greater for most ages after age-3.
 Maximum otolith age was nine for females and seven for males, which is older than previously reported for Pygmy Whitefish from Lake Superior.
 Growth was initially fast but slowed considerably after age-3 for males and age-4 for females, falling to 3-4 mm per year at maximum assessed ages.
 Females were longer than males after age-3.
 Our results suggest that the size, age, and growth of Pygmy Whitefish in Lake Superior have not changed appreciably since 1953.

 Keywords: Lake Superior; otolith; weight-length; sexual dimorphism; age comparison